 If you file your return but later discover mistakes, such as missed deductions, wrong income details, or incorrect bank information, you can file a revised ITR.

-Deadline for Revised ITR: 31st December 2025 for AY 2025-26.
+Deadline for Revised ITR: 31st March 2027 for AY 2026-27.

-Mr Saksham filed his return on 30th June 2025, but forgot to claim Section 80C deductions.
-He can revise his return any time before 31st December 2025.
+Mr Saksham filed his return on 30th June 20265, but forgot to claim Section 80C deductions.
+He can revise his return any time before 31st March 2027.

 Revising one’s ITR can ensure compliance and more accuracy.
-Filing a revised return is also part of responsible income taxation and helps avoid notices from the Income Tax Department.
+Filing a revised return is also part of responsible income taxation and helps avoid notices from the Income Tax Department..

 Ideally, one must file an Income Tax Return (ITR) if their income exceeds the basic exemption limit set under the income tax slab.